I can’t get my mail because my postman isn’t an ambi-turner. No, really. It’s true. He can’t turn left. At least not at my mailbox.

 Wow. $100?
 That much?
 Something told me this was going nowhere, so I ended the conversation.
 Since then, I was forced to open up a mail box 12 miles away downtown, and drive daily to check it, wasting fossil fuel and leaving an unnecessary carbon footprint.

-It’s astounding that the US government was able to find such a prized employee with Ms. Faupel’s astute business acumen.
+It’s astounding that the USPS was able to find such a prized employee with Ms. F’s astute business acumen.
 She is perfectly comfortable in giving up 20 times the cost of doing business in income as I now vend all my shipping business with United Parcel Services and Federal Express.
 They are not only are able to make left hand turns, but find it in their capacity to punch the keypad at my gate and drive down my driveway to deliver my packages at my door with a smile.

 Did she even think to calculate the man-hours it takes to tag each and every one of my hundreds of catalogs I receive each month with a “Return to Sender/No Such Address” sticker?
 I’m astonished that her talents have not been discovered by any of the Fortune 500.